hostilefork/replpad-js/README.md

 wait for a wakeup message to come from the GUI thread.
 That solution is implemented in the JavaScript extension for Rebol via the `rebPromise()` API.

-But if threads aren't availablein the browser, it's a bit more complex:
+But if threads aren't available in the browser, it's a bit more complex:

 * Queue a request to the browser, to be called back from later
 * Save the entire state of the C stack--putting it into "suspended animation"